EduardoGJ95/Windows-notifications/README.md

 # Windows-notifications
- Display windows notifications with an alarm
+ Display windows notifications with an alarm based on Python